Table of Contents

 Since YBNL CEO a.k.a Olamide did a song “Oya Dab” the slang automatically went viral.
 Many people have associated different meaning to it.
 Some say “Dab” is just a street slang while others believe and claims it originated from the underworld.
 According to the dictionary, “dab” means to cover one’s face with a towel.
 In Olamide’s song “Oya Dab” simply means to do the Dab pose.

-Dapper is a slang used for a guy or girl with a neat appearance.
+Dapper is an internet slang used for a guy or girl with a neat appearance.
 It also refers to someone that is well-dressed and neat.

 Example: Michael is looking dapper these days.